 Imagine how you’d respond if the identical symptoms were happening to your daughter or your mother or your sister.
-As one heart attack survivor taught me to say (and as I now teach my women’s heart health presentation audiences):
+As one heart attack survivor I met at Mayo Clinic taught me to say (and as I now teach my women’s heart health presentation audiences):

 “I don’t care what the tests say – SOMETHING is wrong with me!”